 Today you can see a reconstruction of Front Street that began in 1947.
 Located on a section of the original 1870s cemetery, the buildings represent Dodge City as it appeared in 1876.
 Carefully researched through historic photographs and newspapers, you feel as if you’re stepping into the past when you enter the grounds of the Boot Hill Museum.

-At the reconstructed Long Branch Saloon, the exterior was copied from historic photographs.
+The exterior was copied from historic photographs at the reconstructed Long Branch Saloon.
 However, the interior of the building does not duplicate the original but is consistent with the interior of the saloons of that time.
 The authentic two-piece bar was built in 1881 by Brunswick Corporation and is hand-carved from Cherry wood.
-There are two Golden Eagles that sit atop the back bar, which was once a part of Chakley Beeson’s collection.
+Two Golden Eagles sit atop the back bar, which was once a part of Chakley Beeson’s collection.
 Today, it is illegal for anyone to own stuffed eagles except for Indians and Museums that acquired them before the 1940s.
 The stage in the Long Branch is filled nightly, during the summer, with The Long Branch Variety Show performers.
-There are singers and dancers and the stars of the show, Chalkley Beeson and Miss Kitty.
+There are singers, dancers, and the show stars, Chalkley Beeson and Miss Kitty.

 Today you can still “belly up to the bar” and order an ice-cold Budweiser or sarsaparilla bottled for the museum with their own label.

 Boot Hill Museum